 Angel (and multiple locations)

 Ultra cool spot The Breakfast Club on 2-4 Rufus St, N1 6PE (Old St tube) pulls off another Pancake Day to remember.
-This year’s menu honours pub grub with pancake themes including Ham Egg and Chips, Vegan Bangers and Mash, and Lemon Meringue Mess.
-And don’t miss their annual ‘eat a stack of 12 in 12 minutes’ pancake eating contest (if you fail, you pay the price!).
-Pancake Club also at branches in Hoxton, Croydon, Canary Wharf, Soho, Spitalfields, Hackney Wick, London Bridge, Battersea.
-Pancakes available 8am until late, pancake races from 7.30pm (Feb 24-Mar 1)
+Also at branches in Hoxton, Croydon, Canary Wharf, Soho, Spitalfields, Hackney Wick, London Bridge, Battersea.
+(Feb 13/ongoing)

-Hot on our list, Where the Pancakes Are at Arch 35a, 85a Southwark Bridge Road, SE1 0NQ (London Bridge/Borough/Southwark tube) is serving up another delicious all day menu for Pancake Day.
-The Flat Iron Square Apres Ski Lodge will provide extra seating, so you can get your pancake fix.
-Highlights include American pancakes, Pear Caramel, 1000 Baby Greens and a Royal with poached eggs.
-There’s a Children’s Menu too.
-From 8pm, you can join in a three-legged pancake race!
-Pancake Day menu 7.30am-9.30pm.
+Hot on our list, Where the Pancakes Are at Arch 35a, 85a Southwark Bridge Road, SE1 0NQ (London Bridge/Borough/Southwark tube) is serving up another delicious all day menu for Pancake Day and this year there are world class magicians to entertain you too.
+Pancake Day menu 7am-9pm.
 Daily hours: 8am-6pm (Mon-Wed), 8am-9pm (Thu-Fri), 9am-9pm (Sat), 9am-6pm (Sun).
-(Feb 25/ongoing)
+(Feb 13/ongoing)

 The staple restaurant for traditional crepes (soft and crispy style) and galettes made with 100% buckwheat flour.
 Indulge yourself further with waffles and homemade ice cream!
 At Kensington’s Cafe Creperie on 2-6 Exhibition Rd, SW7 2HF (South Kensington tube)